blueabeer/cybersecurity-home-lab-nmap/README.md

 - Performed service enumeration using -sV flag
 - Analyzed exposed services in a controlled lab environment

+- # What I learned
+- How attackers discover live hosts in a network
+- How open ports can expose services to potential threats
+- Importance of network segmentation in security

+# Security Insight
+Open ports and exposed services can be entry points for attackers if not properly secured or monitored.

 # Skills
 - Network Scanning & Reconnaissance